kubernetes/ingress-nginx/controllers/nginx/configuration.md

 You can specify the allowed client ip source ranges through the `ingress.kubernetes.io/whitelist-source-range` annotation, eg  `10.0.0.0/24,172.10.0.1`.
 For a global restriction (any URL) is possible to use `whitelist-source-range` in the NGINX config map.

-*Note:* adding an annotation overrides any global restriction.
+*Note:* Adding an annotation overrides any global restriction.

 Please check the [whitelist](examples/whitelist/README.md) example.